Quarter-Life Crisis Counseling in Portland

 Quarter-life today resembles mid-life a half century ago.
 With the widespread changes in the demographics of higher education and delayed marriage, the years between leaving one’s home of origin and creating one’s own family have increased and a new phase of life has been created.
 In this phase, significant time is spent on self-exploration and identity, and the definition of personal meaning — time that was once generally only afforded after mid-life.

 As a result of this change in the prescribed path in Western life, what was once seen as two distinct phases of life, no longer holds true.
-Individuals coming of age today are seeking to live lives with a combined emphasis on stability and the pursuit of one’s creative identity.
-Today, the majority of folks are living like the outcast artists and creatives of former eras who delayed “settling-down” to search for themselves.
-Today, we are trying to do it all.
-While working to support oneself financially and to build lasting relationships, individuals in quarter-life today are increasingly placing attention on uncovering their life’s purpose and crafting a career they want.
+Individuals coming of age today are seeking to live lives with a combined emphasis on stability and meaning, the pursuit of one’s creative identity or values.
+While working to support oneself financially and to build lasting relationships, individuals in Quarterlife today are increasingly placing attention on uncovering their life’s purpose and crafting a career they want.

 “When you follow your bliss, doors will open where you wouldn’t have thought there were doors (and where there wouldn’t have been doors for someone else).”